Garlic Sourdough Bread

 Step 1

 Roast the garlic.
-Chop off the tops of two bulbs of garlic.
+Chop off the tops of two heads of garlic.
 Add them to some foil and drizzle the tops with olive oil.
 Wrap them up tightly and roast in a preheated 400-degree oven until the garlic is soft, about 50 minutes or more.
 Remove and cool slightly.
 Then squeeze out the insides to use for the bread.

 Step 2